 If I miss a portion of the Qualifying Course what happens?
 According to the New York Department of State, you must complete 90% of the class time in order to pass the course.
 In other words, if you miss more than 7.5 hours of the entire class, you will automatically fail.

 Who needs a license?
 According to Article 12-A of the Real Property Law,“anyone who negotiates any form of real estate transaction for another and for compensation of any kind in the State of New York” needs a license.

 What is the difference between a broker and a salesperson?
 A broker is the owner or corporate officer of the firm.
 The broker sponsors, trains, and supervises all the real estate activities of the agents for which he/she is responsible.
 A salesperson works for and under the direction of the sponsoring broker.

 Do I need a sponsoring broker to take the course?
 No, many people take the course for personal reasons and have no intention of getting a license.
-You also do not need a sponsoring broker to take the State exam, you do need one to apply for your license.
+You also do not need a sponsoring broker to take the State exam.
+You do need a sponsoring broker at time of license application.